 Content of the course

-The master's course consists of knowledge clips, textual explanations and animations, including exercises with feedback.
+The online master's course consists of knowledge clips, textual explanations and animations, including exercises with feedback.
 Furthermore it includes a case study to learn to understand 3D-structures of enzymes and a lab simulation case on amylases including report writing.
-Information will be made available via Blackboard.
+Information will be made available via Brightspace.
 A handbook for additional background reading, but not necessary to buy: Handbook of Food Enzymology (2003), Whitaker et al. (Ed), Marcel Dekker Inc, New York, US.

 You will learn to